SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 and that's it.
-In fact if you use the trajectory in combination with the environment (see :ref:`more-on-environment`) you do not need to that call by yourself at all, this is done by the environment.
+In fact if you use the trajectory in combination with the environment (see :ref:`more-on-environment`) you do not need to do this call by yourself at all, this is done by the environment.

 More interesting is the approach to store individual items.
-Assume you computed a result that is extremely large, and you want to store it to disk, than you can free the result and forget about it for the rest of your simulation:
+Assume you computed a result that is extremely large.
+So you want to store it to disk, than free the result and forget about it for the rest of your simulation:

     >>> large_result = traj.results.large_result
     >>> traj.f_store_item(large_result)